Chevron moves closer to Romania shale gas exploration

-BUCHAREST (Reuters) - U.S. energy major Chevron (CVX.N) is moving towards exploration for shale gas in eastern Romania but still needs at least two more permits before it can start drilling, the environment ministry said on Thursday.
+BUCHAREST, Feb 14 (Reuters) - U.S. energy major Chevron is moving towards exploration for shale gas in eastern Romania but still needs at least two more permits before it can start drilling, the environment ministry said on Thursday.

 Local authorities in Vaslui county, where Chevron has a 1.6 million acre concession, have granted the company planning permits for three shale gas exploration wells.